aranasaurus/aranasaurus.github.io/_posts/2014-10-23-game-dev-week.md

 The original prototype was done in [Löve][love2d] which is really easy to set up and do rapid development with, however it didn't support mobile (officially) which was why I went with Moai.
 However I found this [branch][love-ios] of Löve which touted some support for iOS (and it was branched off a branch with support for Android), so I grabbed that and decided to use that for the rest of the week.
-I had to rewrite all of the stuff from my prototype (which was done with nothing but gamepad controls support), plus it was a prototype, and that's what you do with prototype code.
+I had to rewrite all of the stuff from my prototype, which was done with nothing but gamepad controls support, plus it was a prototype, and that's what you do with prototype code.
 By the end of the week I had my mobile version with touch controls but not much else than my prototype had (in fact, slightly less), which was kind of disappointing.
 And when I went to implement the next part of my game I realized that I was really going to end up needing 3D support, but only for the background.
 While this may be possible with Löve, it's not what it's designed for and it would